About Some Client Authors Stopping Updates#

 Of course, the explanation is as follows:

-- Just like using a radio (Clash Verge), you wouldn't immediately throw away your radio just because the manufacturer (author) has gone out of business (stopped updating).
+- It's like using a radio (Clash Verge); you wouldn't immediately throw away your radio just because the manufacturer (author) went out of business (stopped updating).

-- All the schematics for the radio's components are public (open source), so you don't need to worry about it possibly having some bad background programs implanted.
+- All the schematics for the radio's components are public (open source), so you don't have to worry about it possibly having some bad background programs implanted.

-- The shell buttons (Clash Verge) allow us to more easily control the motherboard components (Clash Meta core) inside the radio to perform their tasks.
-As long as the way this shell button (Clash Verge) controls the radio motherboard (Clash Meta core) is not problematic, we can use it.
+- The shell buttons (Clash Verge) allow us to easily control the mainboard components (Clash Meta core) inside the radio to perform their tasks.
+As long as the way this shell button (Clash Verge) controls the radio's mainboard (Clash Meta core) isn't problematic, we can use it.

-- The shell stopping updates means that the radio shell will not gain new buttons.
+- The shell stopping updates means that the radio shell won't add new buttons.

-- The core stopping updates means that the radio motherboard will not update its functionalities, and that's all.
+- The core stopping updates means that the radio's mainboard won't update its functionalities, and that's all.

 - The radio can play sound (turn on magic) because you input the correct FM frequency (subscription link).
 As long as the station (airport) is still broadcasting (service), and as long as your shell and core are still there, it won't affect your ability to play sound (turn on magic).

-Finally, we need to clarify that the operations related to privacy protection mentioned below are not absolutely safe.
-Just like wanting to know what you're doing at home, someone could rummage through your trash downstairs to make inferences, monitor you with a telescope, blow up your ceiling, or force their way in with a cannon to take a look.
-Network monitoring is similar; it depends on your behavior online and whether it's worth using those advanced methods.
-You can't just not install a security door because a bulldozer can break it down.
+Finally, we need to clarify that the privacy protection operations mentioned below are not absolutely secure.
+Just like wanting to know what you are doing at home, someone can rummage through your trash in the bin downstairs to make guesses, watch you with a telescope, or even blow up your ceiling or force their way in to see.
+Network monitoring is the same; it depends on your behavior online and whether it's worth it for someone to use those advanced methods.
+You can't just decide not to install a security door because a digger can break it down with one scoop.

 Currently Available Open Source Clash Verge Clients#

-There are now several clients based on Clash Verge that continue to be developed and maintained.
-I highly recommend Clash Verge Rev, which will be demonstrated in the following articles.
+There are now many clients based on Clash Verge that continue to be developed and maintained.
+I highly recommend Clash Verge Rev, and the following articles will demonstrate using this client.

 The configurations mentioned later have been adapted for Clash Verge Rev ≥ v1.7 and have been used for quite some time, so feel free to use them.